ETHZ-INS/BehaviorFlow/README.md

 #### Loading from multiple CSV files

-we can load the data from csv files directly, which is much more accessible for users that are not using the DLC Analyzer framework for pre-processing. for this we need a folder that has one CSV file per sample.
-You can find examples of how these files look under `ExampleData/CSVinput`. to load all files from this folder and build a USdata object we simply use
+Data can be loaded directly from CSV files, which is more accessible for users not using the DLC Analyzer framework for pre-processing.
+A folder with one CSV file per sample is required.
+You can find an example of such files and their structure under `ExampleData/CSVinput`.
+To load all files and build a USdata object, simply use:

 ``` r
 US <- LoadFromCSVs(path = "ExampleData/CSVinput", sep =";")